ui/stamps-api-docs/source/reward_api.rst

-                                           If `true`, only rewards redeemable in given store will be returned. include_inactive_vouchers      No          Boolean indicating response include inactive vouchers or not channel                        No          Integer indicating :ref:`channel <Channel Type>` number to be queried for reward.
+                                           If `true`, only rewards redeemable in given store will be returned. include_inactive_vouchers      No          Boolean indicating response include inactive vouchers or not channel                        No          Integer indicating :ref:`channel <Channel Type>` number to be queried for reward. last_voucher_id                No          Specifies the ID of the last voucher from which the API should start retrieving vouchers. last_reward_id                 No          Specifies the ID of the last reward from which the API should start retrieving rewards. per_page                       No          Determines the number of records to be returned per API call.
 ============================== =========== ===================================================================